Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 Agent Behavior Designer.
 This person sits between business and technology.
 They define what an agent should do in a given context, how it should escalate, what it should never say, and how its Instructions should be written to produce consistent behavior.
 This is not a traditional BA role.
 It requires understanding how the Atlas Reasoning Engine interprets context, how Topics scope agent behavior, and how to test for edge cases that a deterministic system would never produce.
 In practice, this role is closest to a product manager for AI systems, but with enough Salesforce depth to translate decisions into Prompt Builder templates and agent configuration.

 AI Quality and Governance Lead.
 Telco operates in a regulated environment.
 Agents handling contract modifications, service interruptions, or billing disputes carry compliance exposure.
 Someone needs to own the testing regimen in Agentforce Testing Center, define what “acceptable” agent behavior looks like across thousands of conversation variants, and maintain audit trails that satisfy both internal legal teams and external regulators.
-This is not a QA analyst role repurposed.
-It requires understanding probabilistic output, knowing when a 95% accuracy rate is acceptable and when it isn’t, and building governance frameworks that don’t exist in any Salesforce certification today.
+The role demands fluency with probabilistic output: knowing when a 95% accuracy rate is acceptable and when it isn’t, plus the ability to build governance frameworks that don’t exist in any Salesforce certification today.
+Repurposing a QA analyst doesn’t fill it.

 Data Readiness Architect.
 Agentforce agents are only as good as the data they reason over.
 In telco, that means network inventory, provisioning status, billing history, and contract entitlements, often spread across BSS/OSS systems that predate Salesforce by a decade.
 Someone needs to own the Data Cloud layer: designing Data Streams, maintaining Data Model Objects, ensuring Identity Resolution rulesets produce clean Unified Individuals, and keeping Calculated Insights current enough to be useful in real-time agent decisions.
 Most telco orgs have a Data Cloud admin.
 They don’t have a Data Readiness Architect who understands the full chain from source system to agent reasoning.